ychuang789/labelapi/README.md

 $ celery -A celery_worker worker -n worker1@%n -Q queue1 -l INFO -P solo
 ```

 `-l` means loglevel; `-P` have to be setup as `solo` in the windows environment.
 About other pool configurations, see [workers](https://docs.celeryproject.org/en/stable/userguide/workers.html) , [Celery Execution Pools: What is it all about?](https://www.distributedpython.com/2018/10/26/celery-execution-pool/) ; `-n` represents the worker name; `-Q` means queue name, see official document [workers](https://docs.celeryproject.org/en/stable/userguide/workers.html) for more in depth explanations.
+Noted that in this project we assume the users will only run a single worker and single queue, if you want to run multiple workers or multiple queues, you may add it manually add the second, third, etc.

 > Noted that if you only want to specify a single task, add the task name after it in the command, like `celery_worker.label_data` While in this project it is not suggested since we use the celery canvas to design the total work flow.
 Users **DON'T** have to edit any celery command manually.